Centrally situated, Genoa is the perfect home base from which to discover many fascinating villages in Liguria! Maybe a day trip.

 A charming ancient village of Saracen origins, Varigotti is perfect for those who want to relax on holiday.

-What I love most about this place is its crystal-clear sea with a range of colours which vary from the emerald green to the blue!
+What we love most about this place is its crystal-clear sea with a range of colours which vary from the emerald green to the blue!

 About 40 minutes from Genoa, Varigotti really worth a visit!